crew travels to Mustafar in a daring attempt to rescue Kanan.

 - Vader Breath: The man himself is introduced into the episode with that familiar sound.

-- Wham Episode: The Inquisitor dies, the Rebels finally get to see the extent of the nascent Alliance, Fulcrum's identity is revealed, and the last two minutes of the episode introduce a new and deadly playmate for the Ghost crew next season...
+- Wham Episode: The Inquisitor dies, the Rebels finally get to see the extent of the nascent Alliance, Fulcrum's identity is revealed, and the last minute of the episode introduces a new and deadly playmate for the Ghost crew next season...
 Darth Vader.

 - Wham Line: